satoshinm/NetCraft/README.md

 - When in orthographic mode, use the scrollwheel or '+', '-' keys to zoom in and out.
 - O to observe players in the main view.
 - P to observe players in the picture-in-picture view.
-- T to type text into chat (use up/down arrow keys to scroll through history).
+- T or Enter to type text into chat (use up/down arrow keys to scroll through history).
 - Forward slash (/) to enter a command.
 - Backquote (`) to write text on any block (signs).
 - Arrow keys emulate mouse movement.
+- `[` emulates left mouse click.
-- Enter emulates mouse click.
+- `]` emulates right mouse click.
 - F11 to toggle fullscreen/windowed mode.
 - F4 to toggle VR side-by-side stereo rendering.
 - Shift-F4 to toggle barrel distortion effect.